collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 AS A bank customer,
 SO THAT I can track my finances
-I NEED to have a statement printed
+I NEED to have a statement printed √

+AS A bank customer,
+SO THAT I do not overdraw my account
+I NEED to only withdraw funds I have

 ### Edge Cases:
 - Someone tries to withdraw money they do not have